TG Universes & Series:

 “Well, I’ll be back home by then … so for the purposes of this visit, your birthday is all weekend,” Carol informed Gaby.
 “Now … how’s my niece?”

 “Great … holding up … I guess,” Gaby replied as her voice softened.
 Carol both understood her answer and knew what she was going to ask next.

 “How’s Maddy?
 Has she said anything … about us?”
 Gaby’s quiet voice took on a pleading quality.

-“When she thinks we don’t see or hear her, her behaviour tells me she has very deep feelings for you … but she’s said nothing directly to me or your uncle … or anyone else that I’m aware of, for that matter,” Carol quietly replied while pulling her niece into a tight hug.
+“She’s said nothing directly to me or your uncle … or anyone else that I’m aware of, for that matter,” Carol quietly replied while pulling her niece into a tight hug.

 “Don’t let her ruin your birthday, dear,” Carol whispered.

 “Wouldn’t be the first time.
 Why should this be any different?”
 Gaby quietly and tearfully answered as she tightly held her aunt.

 “I’m very sorry that happened,” Carol whispered.

 Jenny took the cue and quietly left the room to let the two have some time together.
 As she stood in the front room, staring out the large windows, she realized how much it bothered her to see what her daughter was going through.
 After a while she returned and stood in the kitchen doorway with a well-used tissue at the ready, looking at her cousin and her youngest daughter, still in a tight, silent embrace.
 A few minutes later, Jenny quietly returned to the lounge, once again leaving those two alone.
 Upon hearing Dave pull up, she quickly stepped outside the front door to head him off.